 Part of the McGill history included the Roll of Honour published in 1926 and the Memorial Hall & Pool opened in 1950 as a result of the fund raising campaign begun in 1944 by the University and Alumni Association.
 A unique building on campus containing plaques, flags, paintings and McGill’s Book of Remembrance, it served as a gathering point for various ceremonies, most notably Remembrance Day.
-In the current era, almost forgotten, the Hall has fallen into disuse and the inevitable deterioration has set in.
+In current times, almost forgotten, the Hall has fallen into disuse and the inevitable deterioration had set in.

 To date the McGill Remembers Project has been quite successful.
 It has been an active participant in the annual Remembrance Day ceremonies on both campuses as well as the official Montreal ceremony.
 A number of alumni veterans have been contacted and interviewed to provide additional insight and advice.
 We have also provided presentations and lectures to interested groups on McGill's history.

 • In 2009 the stained glass windows in Memorial Hall were restored

 • In 2012 thousands of digitized archival records pertaining to the students, alumni, faculty and staff of McGill University who contributed to the Second World War effort. were made available and have become indispensable to researchers and teachers who continue to utilize this collection in new and interesting ways.

 • In 2014 the Memorial Book was removed from the Hall and sent for restoration having spent 64 years on display.
 Due to the environmental conditions in the Hall being less than ideal for the return of the Book to its display, a replica was made and it has been on display in the McLennan Library since November 2014 having been re-dedicated by the Principal and Desmond Morton in a small ceremony.